RedHat-UX/red-hat-design-system/elements/rh-stat/docs/00-overview.md

 {% section %}
   ## Demo
-  View a live version of this component and see how it can be customized.
+  View a live version of this element and see how it can be customized.

     {% playground tagName=tagName %}{% endplayground %}
     {% cta href="./demo/", target="_blank" %}